Washing Your Hammock Post Trip

 How to Wash a Hammock By Hand

 Learning how to wash a hammock without a machine is a bit more time-consuming.
-However, it’s a great method to make sure your hammock is clean and properly cared for.
+However, it’s a great method to make sure your hammock is clean and ready to use for your next hammock camping trip.
 You get to keep an eye out for smaller spots of dirt while gently getting the job done.

 Cleaning using a hand wash will typically take you more time, but fewer minutes for your hammock to get clean and dry.